garden-io/garden/docs/guides/running-service-in-local-mode.md

 every CLI execution.

-**Note!** Garden automates the SSH key acceptance with option `-oStrictHostKeyChecking=accept-new`, this is the reason why you need [OpenSSH 7.6](https://www.openssh.com/txt/release-7.6) or higher. **This also produces new entries in the local `~/.ssh/known_hosts` file.** Garden attempts to remove these entries on exit.
-If something goes wrong you can inspect the `known_hosts` file and clean it up manually.
+**Note!** Garden automates the SSH key acceptance with option `-oStrictHostKeyChecking=accept-new`, this is the reason why you need [OpenSSH 7.6](https://www.openssh.com/txt/release-7.6) or higher.

 ## Configuration